garden-io/garden/docs/reference/module-types/kubernetes.md

         # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
         # `.garden/artifacts`.
         target: .

-# The maximum duration (in seconds) to wait for resources to deploy and become healthy.
-timeout: 300
 ```

 ## Configuration Keys